-Abner Toppan and his wife, from Lowell, Massachusetts, adopted Nora in1859.
+Abner Toppan and his wife, from Lowell, MA adopted Nora in 1859.
 They changed her first name to Jane.
 As a girl she excelled in school.
 She seemed completely normal before she was jilted by her fiancée, years later.
 This spun her into depression and Jane twice attempted suicide.
-She went through a period of odd behavior included believing she could predict the future through her dream.
+She went through a period of odd behavior including believing she could predict the future through her dreams.

-During the 1880s Jane seemed to stabilize and sign up as a student nurse at the hospital in Cambridge, Massachusetts.
-Again she excelled academically, however, her superiors were disturbed by her obsession with autopsies.
+During the 1880s Jane seemed to stabilize and signed up as a student nurse at the hospital in Cambridge.
+Again she excelled academically.
+However, her superiors were disturbed by her obsession with autopsies.
 She was dismissed after two patients died mysteriously.
 She left without her certificate but forged the paperwork and went on to find work as a private nurse.

-Over the next 20 years she was hired by dozens of New England families caring for their ill and elderly.
+Over the next 20 years she was hired by dozens of New England families to care for their ill and elderly.

-On July 4 1901 an old friend of Jane’s, Mattie Davis, came to visit.
+On July 4, 1901 an old friend of Jane’s, Mattie Davis, came to visit.
 She died under her care at Cambridge.
-Jane accompanied the body home to Cataumet, Massachusetts, for burial.
+Jane accompanied the body home to Cataumet, MA for burial.

 The entire family had been wiped out in six weeks.
 Mary’s husband realized that this was no coincidence.
 He demanded an autopsy on the family’s bodies and lethal doses of morphine were found in the three latest victims.
 By that point Jane had fled back to Boston.

-By the time Jane was arrested in Amherst, New Hampshire, on October 29, she had killed her foster sister, Edna Bannister, and she was working on another patient before the police cut her plans short.
+By the time Jane was arrested in Amherst, NH on October 29, she had killed her foster sister, Edna Bannister, and she was working on another patient before the police cut her plans short.

-In custody she named 31 of her victims but it’s believed that her final tally is between 70 and 100.
+In custody she named 31 of her victims, but it’s believed that her final tally was between 70 and 100.

-There was never an accurate lists compiled of her victims who died in hospital and at the time many of the New England families wished to avoid scandal and refused requests for exhumations and autopsies.
-Jane only stood tried for 11 murders and it was her own testimony that clinched her insanity ruling.
+No accurate list of her victims who died in hospital was ever compiled.
+At that time many of the New England families wished to avoid scandal and refused requests for exhumations and autopsies.
+Jane was only tried for 11 murders and it was her own testimony that clinched her insanity ruling.

-Nora Kelly, Jane “Jolly Jane” Toppan, was incarcerated at the state asylum at Taunton, Massachusetts.
-She died in August 1938, at age 84.
+Nora Kelly, Jane “Jolly Jane” Toppan, was incarcerated at the state asylum at Taunton, MA.
+She died in August 1938 at age 84.